TMC, CPI(M) demand Tripura civic polls be countermanded, claim voting process rigged | Politics

 - India

-Claiming that widespread rigging and other malpractices were carried out during the civic body elections held on Thursday, the Opposition CPI(M) and the TMC demanded that the polls be countermanded.
+Claiming that widespread rigging and voter intimidation marred the closely contested elections to civic bodies held on Thursday, opposition parties - CPI(M) and the TMC - demanded the polls which witnessed over 81 per cent voting, be countermanded.

+The ruling BJP, which has fielded candidates in all seats in Tripura civic elections, has already won 112 out of the total 334 seats uncontested in the Agartala Municipal Corporation (AMC) and 19 urban bodies.

+The electoral battle saw the ruling BJP locked in battle with the Trinamool Congress which is foraying into the Northeast and elsewhere to establish itself as a national party, and with the CPI(M) which the saffron party had dethroned from power in this state some years ago.

-The officials also said that no clash or voting machine-related problem was reported from the poll-bound areas.
+Despite allegations by the opposition of wide-spread malpractices, officials claimed no clash or voting machine-related problem was reported from poll-bound areas.

-Members of the two opposition parties, however, alleged that were attacked and stopped from casting their votes by ''BJP-sheltered goons''.
+Members of the two opposition parties, however, alleged that people were attacked and stopped from casting their votes by ''goons'' owing allegiance to the ruling BJP.

-TMC leader Subal Bhowmik, who staged a sit-in here with other party workers, accused the State Election Commission of favouring the ruling BJP.
+TMC leader Subal Bhowmik, who staged a sit-in here with other party workers, accused the State Election Commission of favouring the ruling party.

 He emphasised that the entire election should be countermanded as “booth jamming and other intimidatory tactics” were used to prevent voters from exercising their franchise.